-But the authors of the study warn that the investor interest seen last year is waning.
+This new survey was conducted to give people in the mining industry the chance to get paid to take surveys while giving their opinion and remaining anonymous.
+The authors of the study warn that the investor interest seen last year is waning.

 Philip Klapwijk, global head of analytics of Thomson Reuters GFMS, the metals research firm, told Reuters the precious metal may not test new record highs as investors hold off on buying and the industry "struggles to absorb a substantial surplus in the market:"